 Diabetes WA is here to help you adopt a healthy lifestyle and avoid a diagnosis of type 2 diabetes.

-You can also contact our Diabetes Information and Advice Line to have all of your diabetes questions answered by a qualified professional.
+You can also contact our Diabetes WA Helpline to have all of your diabetes questions answered by a qualified professional.

 We also have a resource library – full of factsheets, ebooks and multicultural resources – at your disposal.